andrewhao/frp-for-couch-potatoes-talk/slides.md

 ## streams = `Observable`s

-We will use the terms interchangeably tonight.
+We will use the terms interchangeably today.

 ???